Craft your calling of walking alongside and serving survivors of trauma.

 - The program is designed with working professionals and their schedules in mind.

 - All courses are taught by Christian professors who have backgrounds in neuroscience, psychology, and trauma-responsive education.
 Students of all faith backgrounds are encouraged to apply.
 Faith and spirituality is a theme that is examined through the lens of neuroscience throughout the program.

 “Today in America there is an extreme need for trauma-informed teachers and professionals to work with American youth.
 We have responded to the crisis and developed a program that will tailor fit anyone who works with children who face difficult life challenges.”

-- Our program can be completed in 30 Credit Hours in one year over four terms.
+- Program can be completed in 30 Credit Hours in one year over four terms.

 - Courses are 7 weeks long and designed for working professionals.